Soft skills: Versus hard skills

-Hard skills were the only skills necessary for career employment and were generally quantifiable and measurable from an educational background, work experience or through interview.
-Success at work seemed to be related solely to the technical ability of completing tasks.
-For this reason, employer and companies used to hire new people based only on their objective competencies.
-This clarifies why nowadays people with good soft skills are in such shorter supply than workers with good hard skills.
+Hard skills were the only skills considered necessary for employment and were generally quantifiable and measurable through educational background, work experience, or interviews.
+Success at work seemed to be related solely to the technical ability to complete tasks.
+For this reason, employers and companies used to hire new people based only on their objective competencies.
+This clarifies why, nowadays, people with good soft skills are in much shorter supply than workers with good hard skills.

 The trend has changed in the last years, in part due to more businesses adopting a hybrid work environment.
 Hard skills still represent a fundamental aspect, but soft skills equaled them for importance.
 According to the leadership professor Robert Lavasseur, most of the researchers he interviewed in this field "rated soft skills higher than technical skills".

 In employment sectors that have seen rapid growth, employers have stated that newly graduated employees possess a skill gap.
 This skill gap resides between soft and hard skills, these newly graduated employees possess the hard skills required and expected, but are lacking the soft skills.
 Research shows the effect of poorer soft skills on life outcomes, and how improving these can fill skills gaps or increase individuals' own life circumstances.

 Measurement

 Studies by the OECD in 2015 suggested soft skills can be meaningfully measured within cultural and linguistic boundaries.
 Such measures include a combination of methods that include self-reported personality, behavioural surveys and objective psychological assessments.
 These measurements can be improved by collecting data from multiple sources across learning contexts such as the school environment, family context and the wider community and triangulating the data (OECD, 2015).

-This is because surveys can be subject to bias and having multiple sources such as self, teacher, peer and parental reporting can provide unique perspectives on student's skills as well as infer latent personality (John and De Fruyt, 2014).
-In addition, anchoring vignettes is another a method that can be implemented to lessen biases and increase data quality as well as improve cross-cultural comparability of soft skill assessments (King, Murray, Salomon, and Tandon, 2003; Kyllonen and Bertling, 2014).
+This is because surveys can be subject to bias, and having multiple sources such as self, teacher, peer and parental reporting can provide unique perspectives on student's skills as well as infer latent personality (John and De Fruyt, 2014).
+In addition, anchoring vignettes is another method that can be implemented to lessen biases and increase data quality as well as improve cross-cultural comparability of soft skill assessments (King, Murray, Salomon, and Tandon, 2003; Kyllonen and Bertling, 2014).
 Frameworks have been developed to measure and progress in essential soft skills, such as the Universal Framework for Essential Skills.